ruairikeane11/project3-tictactoe/README.md

 - This project was manually deployed with Heroku in the later stages of the development.
 - This meant I had to deploy the project each time I wanted to update it's functionality.
-- It was essential to add a Config Var in the setting in order for deployment.
+- It was essential to add a Config Var in the settings in order for deployment.
 - I added Python, and Node.js to the frameworks sections.

 ![Alt text](image-14.png)